jupyter/nbconvert/docs/source/install.rst

 .. important::

-    To unlock its full capabilities, nbconvert requires Pandoc, TeX (specifically, XeLaTeX) and Pyppeteer.
+    To unlock its full capabilities, nbconvert requires Pandoc, TeX (specifically, XeLaTeX) and playwright.
 These must be installed separately.

 Installing Pandoc
 -----------------